chuanqisun/htmaa-2025/src/posts/week-07/index.md

 The machine was a big success, but my demo needs practice.
 I promptly landed on my butt, learning the lesson the "hard way".
 Sometimes, the tools you create can be more dangerous than the tools that created them.

+## Key Learnings

+- **Parametric Design for Joints:** Separate the parameters for material thickness and slot size.
+Use the thickest measurement for material thickness, but make slots slightly smaller for a tight press-fit.
+This accounts for material variance and ensures snug joints.

+- **Measure Physical Objects, Not Images:** To avoid dimensional errors, always measure the actual object rather than relying on images or specifications.
+My tire diameter miscalculation could have been avoided with direct measurement.

+- **Survey Available Materials First:** Before finalizing a design, survey what materials are actually available.
+My assumption of 2x4 lumber led to a redesign when OSB sheets were the actual material.

+- **Stay Cautious During Testing:** Even when things work well, maintain caution during physical testing.
+It's easy to get over-excited and take unnecessary risks—I learned this the hard way with my landing.

 ## Appendix

 - [Paper prototype model](./model/manual-machine-mini-laser-cut.dxf)